jokelyo/terraform-provider-librenms/docs/resources/device.md

 ### Optional

+- `display` (String) An optional device display name to use instead of hostname.
 - `force_add` (Boolean) If true, the SNMP/ICMP checks will be skipped, and the device will be added immediately.
 Only relevant during creation.
 - `icmp_only` (Attributes) Configuration for ICMP-only devices.
 Disables SNMP polling for the device.
 Mutually exclusive with other `snmp_` attributes. (see [below for nested schema](#nestedatt--icmp_only))
+- `location` (String) The name of the device's location.
+It defaults to the discovered location name.
 - `override_syslocation` (Boolean) If true, the device will override the sysLocation value with the one set in LibreNMS.
 - `poller_group` (Number) The ID of the poller group to assign this device to.
 If not set, the default poller group will be used (typically 0).
 - `port` (Number) The SNMP port to use for this device.
 If not set, the default SNMP port defined in your LibreNMS config will be used.